caiangums/caiangums/README.md

 My name is Ilê Caian and I'm passionate about 📚learning and 🔭create

-I'm currently working as Front-end Web Developer.
+I'm currently working as Software Engineer.
 I'm also a 🎓Bachelor in Computer Science

 ### ⚙️ I have experience with
-- JavaScript
+- HTML/CSS and JavaScript
-- CSS
-- HTML
-- React
+- React, Redux
 - React Native
-- Redux
+- NodeJS
 - Webpack

 ### 💬 I like to discuss about